davidterroso/D/documentation.md

  ┣ unet_random_improved_imgs # Folder that contains the relevant images output from the unet_random_improved.ipynb file ┃ ┣ Run021_training_error.png # PNG file which contains the plots of the training and evaluation error in Run021
  ┃ ┗ ...
+ ┣ unet_vertical_variability_imgs # Folder that contains the relevant images output from the unet_vertical_variability.ipynb file
+ ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
+ ┃ ┗ ...
  ┣ unet_vertical_imgs # Folder that contains the relevant images output from the unet_vertical.ipynb file ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
  ┃ ┗ ...